 Created by Shri K Pattabhi Jois, is a faster pace flow in a set order that is done the same in every practice.
 This class is the introduction of the Primary Series of the six series of Ashtanga, consisting of Surya Namaskara, basic standing, and seated pose.
 With a set order of progression, practitioners can focus more on the breath while holding each pose.
 This set series is recommended for beginners and seasoned yogis.

-This is an intermediate class of Ashtanga done in a slightly different series of orders of traditional Ashtanga practice.
-Rocket Ashtanga is a set series of sun salutation, a mix series of standing poses progressions, additional inversions, which are varied weekly, and occasional arm balances to challenge your practice.
+This is a derivation of Ashtanga Series, done in a different orders.
+Rocket Vinyasa is a set series of sun salutation variations, a mix series of standing poses progressions, additional and inversions, which are varied weekly, and occasional arm balances to challenge your practice.
 This is a practice for all levels of practitioners who like to challenge their stamina, flexibility, and endurance.

 Yin yoga is a practice that balances the athletic style of yoga (yang style: Ashtanga, Vinyasa, etc).
 A slow pace of practice which consists of mostly floor poses, this practice is done by holding each pose from 3-5 minutes.
 Yin yoga is a practice that incorporates the principles of Tao and Chinese Medicine, which targets the connective tissue like ligaments, joints, and bone, by focusing on the loading and stress of the tissue.
-This practice is suitable for athletes, anyone with vigorous activities, stress and physical rehabilitation.
+Combined with Myofascia Release with Myofascial balls and Foam Rollers, to release tensions in tissue, this practice is suitable for athletes, anyone with vigorous activities, stress and physical rehabilitation.

 Recommended for anyone with anxiety, stress, and injuries, this is a quiet practice that targets the nervous systems by using props to support the body in mostly floor poses.
 This practice usually starts with short meditation and breathwork to help ease the mind and connect to the central nervous system.
 Poses usually held for 5 - 10 minutes with supported props to allow muscles to relax.
 A perfect practice to end a day with a calm and relax atmosphere.